alvisespano/Lw/README.md

 let f = fun x -> x
 ```

-where lambdas expressions are actually first-class citizens.
+where lambdas expressions are obviously first-class citizens.
-As usual, function application does not need parentheses, as in `f 23` or `f true` and obviously enables currying as in:
+As usual, function application does not need parentheses, as in `f 23` or `f true`, and obviously enables currying as in:

 ```ocaml
 let g x y = (y, x)